The Ins and Outs of Average Customer Lifetime Value: What You Need to Know

 Customer service tools we recommend:

-• SaveMySales: A human-aided outsourced extension to your team team to not only do customer service, but actually assist the customer in the process of buying your product.
+• SaveMySales: A human-aided outsourced extension to your team to not only do customer service but actually assist the customer in the process of buying your product.

 2. Email Automations

 We all know the power of email.
 Time and time again, email has proven to be the channel with the highest ROI.
-Plus, as a channel you actually own, it is one of the most stable assets you will ever use.
+Plus, as a channel you actually own, it’s one of the most stable assets you’ll ever use.

 The Must-Have Automations